SampsonML/deblend_with_diffusion/README.md

 ## Matt Sampson 2022 - Semester 1 2022 Fall project
 ### Background info
+Large scale images such as Hubble deep field, now JWST deep field, contain many astrophysical feature in high density.
+A common issue is the pixel densities of two or more potentially overlapping galaxies.
+This could be a physical interaction, or more likely a situation where the galaxies lie in the same same line-of-sight however are completely independent.
+To analyse these galaxies we ideally would like to eleimiate any non-physical pixel blending ie. we wish to deblend the galaxy images.

 This project will be tied into work with SCARLET (developed by P Melchior) https://ui.adsabs.harvard.edu/abs/2018A&C....24..129M.
-Scarlet deblends images reducing noise and interactions from independant galaxies.
+Scarlet deblends images and reducing noise and interactions from independant galaxies.
 ![Melchior+2022](https://github.com/SampsonML/deblend_with_diffusion/blob/main/images/scarlet_deep_field.png)

-We may approach the task of deblending through the lens of probabilistic machine learning.
+To deal with this problem we may approach the task of deblending through the lens of probabilistic machine learning.
+To be more clear we explicitly the problem is as such (from Francios+2019)

-The problem from Francios+2019
-We consider a general linear inverse problems of the form:
+Consider a general linear inverse problems of the form:

 y = Ax + n

 where y are the observations, x is the unknown signal to recover, A is a linear degradation operator, n is some observational noise.
+We would like to determine x.
 A baysian approach tells us to generate a posterior distribution for y as below,

 p(x|y) \propto / p(y|x) p(x).

 Where, p(y|x) is just the explicit observational data we havethe data likelihood term, and p(x) is our prior.
-It in this prior in which we aim to develop ma diffusion based machine learning model to calculate.
+It in this prior in which we aim to develop  diffusion based machine learning model to construct.
 Similar to work here but with diffusion models instead of neural networks  (https://ui.adsabs.harvard.edu/abs/2019arXiv191203980L/abstract).
 ## Project Aims

-Galaxy images from large surveys will onclude many blended images.
-Performing a deblending of these is not trivial.
+* Aims:
+  1. Create a diffusion model for our prior p(x)
+  2. Train this model on large sets of data
+  3. Use the newly constructed prior to then build a posterior, which may then be updated with new images without the need to update p(x)

 ## Plan